Tomasz Poręba: Career

 In 2014 he was re-elected with 113 704 votes as a Member of the European Parliament for the Law and Justice Party for Podkarpackie Voivodeship, he gained one of the best election results in Poland.
 He was a vice-chair of the Committee of Transport and Tourism in the European Parliament and vice-chair of Law and Justice Delegation in the EP.

-In 2014 Tomasz Poręba became the president of a conservative European think tank "New Direction".
+In 2014 Tomasz Poręba became the president of a conservative European think tank New Direction.

 In 2018 he again became a leader of the Election Committee of Law and Justice for the successful local government elections and also led the Law and Justice campaign for elections to the European Parliament in 2019, in which he was re-elected as Member of the European Parliament from the list of Law and Justice from Podkarpackie Voivodeship for his third term.
 He received 276 014 votes and it was best individual result in these elections in Poland (37% of votes cast in the constituency).

 In December 2018 Tomasz Poręba became a Vice-President of the Polish Olympic Committee.

+In April 2024, he announced he would not be running in the next elections to the European Parliament.
+This came after the European Parliament lifted his immunity regarding a lawsuit against him by Rafał Gaweł in November 2023, who accused him and other PiS members of disseminating racist content.

-Private life:
+Private life

 He is married and has two daughters.